-45. Each Group Member relied on the Misleading Conduct in purchasing their respective Defective Vehicles.
+45. Each Group Member relied on the Misleading Conduct, the Misleading Conduct by Silence, and/or the Misleading Representations in purchasing their respective Defective Vehicles.

-It can be inferred from all the surrounding circumstances that each Group circumstances include:

-Member relied upon the Misleading Conduct.
-Those surrounding
+It can be inferred from all the surrounding circumstances that each Group Member relied upon the Misleading Conduct, the Misleading Conduct by Silence, and/or the Misleading Representations.
+Those surrounding circumstances include:

-- (A) the matters set out in paragraph 3(b) and 3(d); - (B) the reputation of the Defendant's brand (i.e. Toyota) as a make of vehicle that is safe to drive; - (C) that consumers who purchase vehicles have the reasonable expectation that such vehicles may be used for the purposes listed in paragraph 3(d) above; - (D) that consumers who purchase vehicles with airbags have the reasonable expectation that the airbag will deploy properly and will not malfunction during deployment as pleaded in paragraph 7(a)(ii) above; - (E) further or in the alternative, that if the vehicle could not be used for the purpose described in (C) above, or that if the airbag did not have the characteristics described in (D) above, a reasonable person in the position of any Group Member would expect that matter to be notified to them or otherwise publicised. - 46.
+- (A) the matters set out in paragraph 3(b) and 3(d); - (B) the reputation of the Defendant's brand (i.e. Toyota) as a make of vehicle that is safe to drive and safe for passengers;

+- (C) that consumers who purchase vehicles have the reasonable expectation that such vehicles may be used for the purposes listed in paragraph 3(d) above; - (D) that consumers who purchase vehicles with airbags have the reasonable expectation that the airbag will deploy properly and will not malfunction during deployment as pleaded in paragraph 7(a)(ii) above; - (E) further or in the alternative, that if the vehicle could not be used for the purpose described in (C) above, or that if the airbag did not have the characteristics described in (D) above, a reasonable person in the position of any Group Member would expect that matter to be notified to them or otherwise publicised. - 46.
 By reason of the matters pleaded in paragraphs 2, 3, 42 to 45 above, each of the Group Members suffered loss and damage.

-(A) The difference between the price which each Group Member paid or is liable to pay for that Group Member's Defective Vehicle, and the true value of the Defective Vehicle as at the date of purchase, insofar as that difference is attributable to the matters pleaded in paragraphs 42 to 45 above (which is a matter for evidence, including expert evidence):

-(B) Further or in the alternative to (A) above, the Plaintiff repeats particulars (B) and (C) to paragraph 24 above.
+- (A) The difference between the price which each Group Member paid or is liable to pay for that Group Member's Defective Vehicle, and the true value of the Defective Vehicle as at the date of purchase, insofar as that difference is attributable to the matters pleaded in paragraphs 42 to 45 above (which is a matter for evidence, including expert evidence); - (B) Further or in the alternative to (A) above, the Plaintiff repeats particulars (B) and (C) to paragraph 24 above. - 47.
+By reason of the matters pleaded in paragraphs 42 to 46 above, each Group Member is entitled to: - (a) an order pursuant to section 87 of the TPA and/or section 237 of the ACL that the Defendant is obliged to compensate any Group Member for the loss and damage referred to in the particulars to paragraph 46 above;

-- 47. By reason of the matters pleaded in paragraphs 42 to 46 above, each Group Member is entitled to: - (a) an order pursuant to section 87 of the TPA and/or section 237 of the ACL that the Defendant is obliged to compensate any Group Member for the loss and damage referred to in the particulars to paragraph 46 above who transfers their Defective Vehicle to it by paying to any such Group Member the purchase price of the Defective Vehicle, together with the amount of any out of pocket expenses of the kind referred to in the particulars to paragraph 16 above; - (b) further or in the alternative, an award in the amount of loss or damage suffered by each Group Member referred to in paragraph 46 above pursuant to section 82 of the TPA and/or section 236 of the ACL.
+(b) further or in the alternative, an award in the amount of loss or damage suffered by each Group Member referred to in paragraph 46 above pursuant to section 82 of the TPA and/or section 236 of the ACL.